CHRIS BROGAN | WEDNESDAY, AUGUST 6, 2014

 [Comments] Weekly Roundup: Opinion, Use and Humor

 Why: I read this post a while back and, like Brian, was fascinated by the comments.
 It’s probably a whole other blog post, but there’s so much to be learned from commenting, and about commenting, on blog posts.
+5. 4 SEO mistakes that are easy to fix , by Ken Mueller.
 Public Relations Resources Social Media Weekly Roundup ave Facebook Insights responding to blog comments SEO shakespeareI don’t really have a theme this week for your Weekly Roundup.
-It’s been a busy week , both online and offline, and the entire budget debacle was also a bit concerning.
-So to decide which is which, read on!
+And then there are a few more that are just plain old helpful… and hilarious. aka Beast of Traal.